-Item which grants bonus attack damage which equals 2% of maximum mana.
-Also increases Mana and Mana Regeneration by a big margin.
+An item that grants bonus attack damage which equals 2% of maximum mana.
+It also increases Mana and Mana Regeneration by a big margin.
 Great item for physical damage dealers who rely heavily on mana like Ezreal.
-Requires a lot of mana spenditure to transform into its better form called Muramana.
+It requires a lot of mana spenditure to transform into its better form called Muramana.

 Mortal Reminder: 45 Attack Damage, 25% Armor Penetration

-Passive: Physical attacks inflict Grievous Wounds on enemy champion for 5 seconds.
+Passive: Physical attacks inflict Grievous Wounds on the enemy champion for 5 seconds.

-An item very similar to Lord Dominik's Regards as it provides high Armor Penetration but not as high as its predecessor.
-This one works better only in certain situations because it is used not only to shred enemy defence but also to apply Grievous Wounds.
+An item is very similar to Lord Dominik's Regards as it provides high Armor Penetration (better than the Last Whisper) but not as high as its predecessor.
+This one works better only in certain situations because it is used not only to shred enemy defense but also to apply Grievous Wounds.
 This is an effect that reduces healing received when applied to enemy champions.
 Because of that Mortal Reminder is best against tanky teams with high sustain champions like Vladimir, Mundo or Volibear.
 Leaving Grievous Wounds on those during teamfights can be extremely effective and will result in easier takedowns.
 In lower elo you will often see cries: “Why can’t I kill this stupid Mundo” or “Why is he healing like crazy”, but you will rarely see the Mortal Reminder.

 Ravenous Hydra: 80 Attack Damage, 100% Health Regen increase, 12% Lifesteal